Randomization tests for peer effects in group formation experiments: Valid tests in arbitrary group formation designs

 \section{Valid tests in arbitrary group formation designs}

-In this section, we introduce general procedures for constructing valid tests for sharp and non-sharp null hypotheses for arbitrary group formation designs.
-For sharp null hypotheses, the procedure is a straightforward application of the standard Fisher Randomization Test to our setting.
+In this section, we introduce conceptually general --- albeit possibly infeasible --- procedures for constructing valid tests for sharp and non-sharp null hypotheses for arbitrary group formation designs.
+For sharp null hypotheses, the procedure is a straightforward application of the standard FRT to our setting.
 For non-sharp null hypotheses, however, the procedure requires greater care to ensure validity.
-Finally, while these tests are guaranteed to be valid, they are not necessarily feasible to implement.
-We turn to this in the next section.
+We turn to constructing feasible randomization tests in the next section.